mhtippur/rainbowsight/README.md

   <div style="width: 60%;">
     <p>We are able to imitate the rainbow-like gradients seen in past Lambertian GelSights due to the Rainbow illumination strategy.</p>

     <p>This is done by packing as many RGB LEDs as we can fit onto the PCB.
-A specific **hue, value, and saturation** is assigned to each of the discrete LEDs, and when there are enough LEDs, we start to mimic this continuous rainbow color.
-Depending on the shapes of boards, we use different sizes of LEDs in the design, but generally, **21 – 28 LEDs can fit**.</p>
+A specific <b>hue, value, and saturation</b> is assigned to each of the discrete LEDs, and when there are enough LEDs, we start to mimic this continuous rainbow color.
+Depending on the shapes of boards, we use different sizes of LEDs in the design, but generally, <b>21 – 28 LEDs can fit</b>.</p>

-    <p>Additionally, we designed a **customized LED controller board** that houses an Adafruit Trinket 5V Pro.
+    <p>Additionally, we designed a <b>customized LED controller board</b> that houses an Adafruit Trinket 5V Pro.
 It is small enough to fit at the base of an end effector or in the palm of a robotic hand and ensures the signal integrity for the sensors.
 The Trinket board has the current capacity to run up to 5 LED boards off from an external power supply, which is important when outfitting multiple sensors on a robotic hand.</p>
   </div>
 </div>